Structured Actor-Critic for Managing Public Health Points-of-Dispensing: Structural Properties

 \section{Structural Properties}

-In this section, we analyze the structure properties of the post-decision value function $\tilde{V}_t$ and the optimal policy $\pi_t^*$.
+In this section, we analyze the structure properties of the postdecision value functions $\tilde{V}_t^\textnormal{rep}$ and $\tilde{V}_t^\textnormal{dis}$ and the optimal policies $\pi_t^{\textnormal{rep},*}$ and $\pi_t^{\textnormal{dis},*}$.
 We remind the reader that our model uses discrete inventory states.
 As opposed to the standard continuous inventory state approximation, this modeling decision was made in order to accomodate the public health setting, where resources are potentially scarce.
-Our structural analysis makes use the properties of $ L^\natural $-concave functions, an approach used often in inventory models \citep{xin2017convexity}.
+Our structural analysis makes use the properties of $L^\natural$-concave functions, an approach used often in inventory models \citep{xin2017convexity}.

-\begin{definition}[$ L^\natural $-concave function] A function $ g: \Z^d \rightarrow \R \cup \{+\infty\} $ with $ \text{dom}\,g \neq \emptyset $ is $ L^\natural $-concave if and only if it satisfies discrete midpoint concavity:
+\begin{definition}[$L^\natural$-concave function] A function $g: \Z^d \rightarrow \R \cup \{+\infty\}$ with $\text{dom}\,g \neq \emptyset$ is $L^\natural$-concave if and only if it satisfies discrete midpoint concavity: